andreasmalta/choco_packages/geupd/Readme_en.txt

 //////////////////////////////////////////////////////////////////////////////////////////

 ==========================================================================================
 4-1.
-The following functions are add in this driver.
+The following issues are solved in this driver.
 ==========================================================================================
+ 1. Delete the following output tray to the Generic 95BW-0i/85BW-0i models (PCL/PS drivers)
+     - When you use [Floor Type Finisher1] or [Floor Type Finisher2] option, removed [Finish] tab -> [Output Tray] -> [Tray3]
+     - When you use [Finisher+Additional Tray] option, removed [Finish] tab -> [Output Tray] -> [Tray4]

- 1. Added Inner Finisher1 and Punch Kit4 options to the following models (PS/PCL driver):
+ 2. Added Inner Finisher1 and Punch Kit4 options to the following models (PS/PCL driver):
+    Generic 45C-0i
-    Generic 36BW-8
+    Generic 36C-0i
-    Generic 28BW-8
+    Generic 30C-0i
-    Generic 22BW-8
+    Generic 25C-0i

 //////////////////////////////////////////////////////////////////////////////////////////
 5. How to install/uninstall